Once you’ve ordered THE wedding dress, it’s time for our favorite part of wedding planning:

 Dress: Jenny Yoo Julia (Mayan Blue)

-When you get to the back of the neck, start twisting them together.
+When you get to the back of the neck, begin twisting them together.
 The T-strap can go all the way down to the waist, or you can stop it mid-way down the back.

 5. Backless with Twist Straps